 The Future of Work for Millennial Women

-By Layla Zaidane, Executive Director and Chief Operating Officer, Millennial Action Project
+By Layla Zaidane, President and Chief Executive Officer, Millennial Action Project

 Visionary young legislators at the state level are spearheading bipartisan policies that support women and help them thrive.